paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 ![](houses-trees-sketch.png)

 Hey there.
-We're getting very close to the release of a new [Ensō](https://enso.sonnet.io), and I'm at the stage where I need to stop coding and start talking about it. **Why invest so much time in working on something for other people if we don't give them a chance to decide, for themselves, if it's valuable?**
+We're getting very close to the release of a new [Ensō](https://enso.sonnet.io), and I'm at the stage where I need to stop coding and start talking about it. **Why invest so much time in working on something for other people if we don't give them a chance to decide for themselves if it's valuable?**

-As any crypto zoologist will tell you: *the procrastination ogre feeds on time — the longer we wait, the bigger it gets*.
+As any cryptozoologist will tell you: *the procrastination ogre feeds on time — the longer we wait, the bigger it gets*.
 Thinking aloud about themes sounds like a decent warmup before tackling more complex copywriting tasks, so let's go through this [together](<../Work With the Garage Door Up>).

 Related: [Share your unfinished, scrappy work](<../Share your unfinished, scrappy work>), [Writing is Thinking](<../Writing is Thinking>), [New Enso - first public beta](<../New Enso - first public beta>), [How People Use Ensō](<../How People Use Ensō>)